twilsonco/OpenPilotSiriShortcuts/README.md

 ![banner](img/banner.png)

-A set of iOS (and macOS) Shortcuts that let you quickly set the OpenPilot navigation destination from your iPhone, handsfree.
+A set of iOS (and macOS) Shortcuts that let you quickly set the [OpenPilot navigation](https://blog.comma.ai/094release/#navigate-on-openpilot)🔗 destination from your iPhone, handsfree or not.
 The Comma Connect API can be used to easily set the navigation destination on your Comma device.
-Here are some Apple Shortcuts that provide this utility for iPhone and macOS users.
+Here are Siri Shortcuts that provide the following functions for iPhone, iPad, and Mac users.

 1. **Navigate with OpenPilot: Set OpenPilot navigation destination from a specified location/pin in Apple Maps, Google Maps, or Waze** using the [share sheet](https://www.idownloadblog.com/2020/04/21/customize-share-sheet-iphone-ipad/)🔗
 2. **OpenPilot Search: Search for and select destinations**